For cat lovers purring is one of the most beautiful sounds in the world. Who doesn't love a cuddle with a beloved pet who is purring contentedly?

 But a purring cat is not necessarily a happy cat.
 Most owners know that cats also purr when they are in pain.
-Now "inappropriate purring" has been identified when a cat is trying to relax itself in times of distress.
+Now "inappropriate purring" has also been identified.
+The cat is not contented but is trying to relax itself in times of distress.

 According to Pets4Homes, inappropriate purring can confuse pet owners who are wondering why their cats are ‘singing’ during an examination by a vet or when they have a protective cone over their head.

 A female cat may purr while giving birth to a litter of kittens but this isn’t to identify that she is relaxed or content, it’s to keep herself and her kittens calm and is a unique self protective mechanism.
 The purring helps the cat to block out outside sounds so all they hear is their own sound as a vibration through their bodies as well as aurally.